zehnm/aw9523b-linux-driver/README.md

 The english datasheet is easily found with Google.

 The only downside for makers is its tiny QFN 4mm X 4mm-24L package.
 This is solvable with a QFN24 to DIP24 adapter board ([e.g. from AliExpress](https://www.aliexpress.com/item/1005001847723862.html)), solder paste and a heat gun.
+Or simply get the new [Adafruit AW9523 GPIO Expander and LED Driver Breakout](https://www.adafruit.com/product/4886)!

 Since I wanted to learn writing Linux device drivers and understand kernel frameworks, this looked like a better alternative than the usual hello world exercises.

 ## Driver Features